 Chicken liver pâté is a great make-ahead Christmas Day starter.
-It’s an ultimate indulgent treat, and a great way to prepare for the feast that’s to follow.
-Why not serve it with some crunchy bread and cornichons on the side.
-Or, if you’re feeling really cheffy, pipe it into some choux buns and accompany it with some posh sauternes jelly or christmassy chutney.
+It's an ndulgent treat, and a great way to prepare for the feast that's to follow.
+Why not serve it with some crunchy bread or sourdough and cornichons on the side?
+Or, if you're feeling really adventurous, pipe it into some choux buns and accompany it with some posh sauternes jelly or christmassy chutney.

 Need a quick Christmas Day starter recipe?
 Smoked mackerel pâté is quick to make and pretty healthy too.
 It also has the benefit of being slightly lighter than its meatier counterparts ahead of an epic meal.
 Alternatively it would be perfect on the Boxing Day buffet table for those fish eaters.
 Serve it with some crusty bread, some crackers and the rest of the leftovers!
 Check out our Boxing Day recipes to feed a crowd here.

 This guinea fowl terrine makes a great alternative from ham and chicken.
 Packed with prunes, juniper berries and wrapped in bacon, it's got a great variety of fruity flavours.
 This could be served on a Christmas Eve, a delicious way to start off the festive feast.